Lexis, Westlaw & Bloomberg Law

 Students have full access to Westlaw for the academic uses listed below.
 No additional steps are necessary for access.

 - Summer law school classes

 - Law Review and Journal, including write-on competitions

 Students with summer employment in law firms, corporations, government agencies, and alike should not use their academic passwords for research and must use their commercial passwords.
 Students may use their academic passwords for 60 hours a month to gain an understanding of the law and build research skills, but academic passwords may not be used to bill a client.

 Graduating students can extend access through November if graduating in May or through June if graduating in December.
 Graduates may use their academic passwords for 60 hours a month to gain an understanding of the law, build research skills, and prepare for the bar.
 Academic passwords may not be used to bill a client.
 Apply for an extension after logging on at lawschool.westlaw.com.

 Questions can be directed to our Westlaw account representative, Kyla Stone Shank, at email@example.com.

 Bloomberg Law accounts remain fully active over the summer for registered law students, including access for research conducted during summer employment.

 Graduates automatically keep full access to Bloomberg Law through their individual account for six months following graduation.

-For additional information, contact Georgetown's Bloomberg Law representative, Beth Goldfinger, at email@example.com.
+For additional information, contact Georgetown's Bloomberg Law representative, Liana Rizzi, at firstname.lastname@example.org.